-We conduct business in three geographic regions - the Americas, EMEA and APAC - and operate in two segments, Video and Cable Access.
+We conduct business in three geographic regions - the Americas, EMEA and APAC - and operate in two segments, Video and Broadband.
+During the third quarter of fiscal 2022, our Cable Access segment was renamed the Broadband segment to reflect a broader strategic view of the category.
+There has been no change to the composition of the segment; therefore, no prior periods were restated.
 Our Video business sells video processing, production and playout solutions, and services worldwide to cable operators and satellite and telecommunications ("telco") Pay-TV service providers, which we refer to collectively as "service providers," as well as to broadcast and media companies, including streaming media companies.
-Our Video business infrastructure solutions are delivered either through shipment of our products, software licenses or as SaaS subscriptions.
-Our Cable Access business sells cable access solutions and related services, including our CableOS software-based cable access solution, primarily to cable operators globally.
+Our Video business sells cable access solutions are delivered either through shipment of our products, software licenses or as SaaS subscriptions.
+Our Broadband business sells cable access solutions and related services, including our CableOS software-based cable access solution, primarily to cable operators globally.